4lysson-a/stdy-paradigm-summary/README.md

+> [!WARNING]
+> This is an old project for educational purposes only.
+Code examples may not follow best practices for production environments.

 # 🕵️‍♂️ Study Paradigm Summary 🕵️‍♀️

 *"When you have eliminated the impossible, whatever remains, however improbable, must be the paradigm."*